Nexmo/station/_documentation/en/verify/overview.md

 > It is possible to supply your own PIN code in some circumstances, please contact your account manager.

 Delivery of the PIN code to the user uses a combination of SMS messages and [TTS](/concepts/guides/glossary#tts-api) (Text to Speech) calls based on the user's locale.
-For example, the TTS for a `61*` phone number is sent in English with an Australian accent (`en-au`).
-You can specify the language, accent and gender in the Verify request.
+For example, the TTS for a `61*` phone number is sent in English with an Australian accent (`en-au`) by default.
+You can specify the language to use in the request if you want to override the default for the locale.

 ## Concepts